 Refuel at the spa’s Mediterranean-inspired, zero-waste restaurant Botanica.
 Bathrobe-clad guests gather in this convivial, relaxed space, replete with rattan chairs, plants aplenty and mid-century decor.
 The brunch menu boasts plenty of plant-based dishes using locally sourced ingredients.
 Expect excellent coffee, fresh-pressed juices enhanced with skin-boosting tinctures, and wholesome plates, such as stem ginger porridge laden with apple jam and seeds, and pancakes layered with coconut yoghurt and zingy blueberry compote.

 This award-winning spa boasts an impressive roster of treatments, from glow-giving facials supercharged by Budapest skincare giant Omorovicza, to knot-busting massages and body wraps and scrubs for the silkiest of limbs.
-But I was here to sample the new partnership with Margaret Dabbs London, which has landed just in time to prime hands and feet for summer.
+But I was here to sample the partnership with Margaret Dabbs London, which landed earlier this summer.

 I booked in for the Ultimate Manicure, an indulgent ritual utilising slick technology and Margaret Dabbs London’s much-lauded products to rejuvenate my hands and nails.
 My therapist shaped and buffed my nails with a crystal-tipped file before meticulously trimming my cuticles.
 Next, a rose and lemon-scented hand mask was applied, topped off with a pair of cotton gloves so the product could absorb deeply.